soerenlemke/kiwi/README.md

 ## What is kiwi?

 Kiwi is a simple, educational key–value store project in Go.
-The goal is to make KV-store fundamentals tangible: in-memory index, append-only log, a small API, and crash recovery on startup.

 > Why “Kiwi”?
 > A playful nod to “KV” (key–value).
 Spoken in English (“kay-vee”), it sounds a bit like the german fruit “Kiwi” — and thus a friendly fruit mascot was born.

----

-## Features (planned)

-- In-memory key–value storage
-- Append-only active log
-- Crash recovery on startup (rebuild from log)
-- Minimal API:
-    - put
-    - get
-    - delete

 ---